 See Pub News

 The Winter 2016 Pub of the Season is the Black Swan at Much Dewchurch (pictured).

 Other recent Pubs of the Season have been:

 Plaque recognises oldest landlady in Britain

-Herefordshire CAMRA has teamed up with Gary Seymour and Nick Davies, owners of the famous Sun Inn at Leintwardine, to honour Flossie Lane who ran this parlour pub for 74 years.
-A commemorative plaque was unveiled last Saturday during the pub's Flossie Day celebrations.
+Herefordshire CAMRA teamed up with Gary Seymour and Nick Davies, owners of the famous Sun Inn at Leintwardine, to honour Flossie Lane who ran this parlour pub for 74 years.
+A commemorative plaque was unveiled in September 2012 during the pub's Flossie Day celebrations.
 For more on this story visit BBC Hereford & Worcester website